David Baldacci Books in Order

 Will Robie Series (Books in Order)

-The Will Robie series follows a government assassin who becomes a target of his own handlers after refusing to kill a target.
-He operates in the grey zone between state-sanctioned violence and personal conscience.
+The Will Robie series follows U.S. government assassin Will Robbie who is sent after people that official agencies can’t get to.
+He becomes a target of his own handlers after refusing to kill a target as he is not sure the system is telling him the truth.
+He is often found in the grey zone between state-sanctioned violence and his personal conscience that gets in the way of him harming innocent people.

 1. The Innocent, 2012